BLOUNT LAB

 2018

-Biol 191: Not Just Darwin, a History of Evolutionary Thought, Kenyon College, Gambier, OH.
+Biol 191: Not Just Darwin, a History of Evolutionary Thought

-• This is a course that I developed, and which explores the history of evolutionary theory from the Greeks through the modern day.
-The course content includes examination of its misuse to support social or political agendas like scientific racism, sexism, and classism, as well as exploration of the history, tactics, and diversity of the creationist movement.
+• Lecture-based course I developed to introduce students to the history of evolutionary theory from the Greeks through the modern day.
+The course content included examination of the history and nature of science, the place of biology within science, the role of Darwin in the birth of evolutionary theory, its development since Darwin, its misuse to support social or political agendas like scientific racism, sexism, and classism, as well as the history, tactics, and diversity of the creationist movement.

-Biol 109: Introduction to Experimental Biology, Kenyon College, Gambier, OH.
+Biol 109: Introduction to Experimental Biology (Kenyon College)

-• This is the first course in the freshman biology lab series, and focuses on teaching students skills in data analysis, experimental design, and scientific writing skills.
+• The first in a year-long freshman biology lab series, this course focused on development of skills in data analysis, experimental design, and scientific writing.

 2017

-“A Big Ball of Evolvey-Wolvey Stuff: The Interplay of Ecology, Physiology, Evolution, Innovation, and Incipient Speciation in an Experimental Population of E. coli”, Biology 650, Microbial Biology, University of Wisconsin at Oshkosh, Oshkosh, WI.
+“A Big Ball of Evolvey-Wolvey Stuff: The Interplay of Ecology, Physiology, Evolution, Innovation, and Incipient Speciation in an Experimental Population of E. coli”, Biology 650, Microbial Biology (University of Wisconsin at Oshkosh)

-“Studying Evolution with E. coli: 68,000* Generations of Evolution in Action (*and counting), Dewitt High School Honors Biology Visit to BEACON, Michigan State University, East Lansing, MI.
+“Studying Evolution with E. coli: 68,000* Generations of Evolution in Action (*and Counting)”, Dewitt High School Honors Biology Visit to BEACON (Michigan State University)

 2016

-A Big Ball of Evolvey-Wolvey Stuff: The Interplay of Ecology, Physiology, Evolution, Innovation, and Incipient Speciation in an Experimental Population of E. coli”, Biology 650, Microbial Biology, University of Wisconsin at Oshkosh, Oshkosh, WI.
+A Big Ball of Evolvey-Wolvey Stuff: The Interplay of Ecology, Physiology, Evolution, Innovation, and Incipient Speciation in an Experimental Population of E. coli”, Biology 650, Microbial Biology (University of Wisconsin at Oshkosh)

-“The E. coli Long-Term Evolution Experiment: 65,500* Generations of Evolution in Action (*and counting), ISB, Michigan State University, East Lansing, MI.
+“The E. coli Long-Term Evolution Experiment: 65,500* Generations of Evolution in Action (*and counting)”, ISB (Michigan State University)

 2015